 Gas bottles and any other fuel should be stored out of the sun and away from any any open flame (ie stoves), with “NO SMOKING” signs displayed prominently.
 Make sure you check your bottles and hoses for leaks before you head to site.
 Your camp should have at least one easily accessible fire extinguisher in working order for use in case of an emergency.

 No – you need to provide your own power source, if required!
 If you want to share power with neighbouring camps, that’s great.
-The forums would be a great place to plan this.
 If you want to help build better and greener power sources (like solar panels or wind turbines) then that would also be great!

 NO!
 Absolutely not.
 There are many reasons why you can’t bring animals of any kind to Kiwiburn: